 “Just like every other bankruptcy the Union has been involved with, when Grande Cache Coal filed for bankruptcy the courts terminated the UMWA contract.
 It was the hard work and dedication of the Union that convinced the new company, CTS Global, to agree to honor the rollover agreement that was in effect before Grande Cache Coal filed bankruptcy,” said President Roberts.
 “UMWA International Representative Gary Taje and International Auditor/Teller Jody Dukart worked tirelessly to maintain a good relationship with everyone involved in the sale of the mine, and it was because of their commitment that the Members will continue to be represented by the UMWA.”

 UMWA Members began to Return to Work in June

-The mine produces high quality metallurgical coal, which is high in carbon and low in Sulphur and a major component in steel production.
-The mine will initially sell their coal through a trading company that will supply Chinese, Korean and Japanese customers.
+The mine produces high-quality metallurgical coal, which is high in carbon and low in Sulphur and is a major component in steel production.
+The mine will initially sell its coal through a trading company that will supply Chinese, Korean, and Japanese customers.
 “The UMWA stayed engaged in the process from the time the mine shut down.
 It successfully negotiated an agreement with CTS Global even before the sale was approved by the Calgary Court,” President Roberts said.
 “We have an amazing staff in Canada.
-They are so dedicated and hard working.
+They are so dedicated and hard-working.
 They are key to the UMWA’s success and deserve all the credit for making sure the jobs at the mine remained Union jobs.